Learning to Rise During COVID-19 with Dare to Lead by Dr. Brené Brown

 By Corporate Class Inc.

-Have you ever heard the saying “don’t let the future steal your present?”
+Have you ever heard the saying, “Don’t let the future steal your present?”

 1. Conduct a “What if?”
 Cleanse for Mental Clarity

 The phrase “What if?” holds significant power, often leading to self-created narratives about future events that fuel worries and anxieties.
 Left unchecked, these thoughts can undermine confidence and hinder present-moment awareness.
-Replacing “what if” with “I can” or “I will” helps regain control and bolster mental health.
+Replacing “what if” with “I can” or “I will” helps regain control and strengthen mental health.
 For instance, instead of “What if I lose my job?” try “I will take proactive steps to improve my skills and find new opportunities.”
 This shift in mindset allows for acknowledgment of concerns while empowering action and focusing on what can be controlled in the face of uncertainty.

 2. Practice Mindfulness for Improved Wellbeing